At CustomEyes, we’re happy to offer diabetic eye exams and keep your vision as healthy as possible.

 Diabetes can be a serious condition for many of our patients if left unchecked.
-As it is one of the leading causes of new vision loss, regular check-ups and monitoring are important if there’s an increased risk of developing the disorder.
+Because it’s one of the leading causes of new vision loss, regular checkups and monitoring visits are important.
+That’s particularly true when you have an increased risk of developing the disease.

 How Diabetes Affects Your Eyes

-Excess blood sugar level will damage the small vessels supplying blood to your retina.
-Since a diabetic’s body cannot properly process blood glucose, it’s important to monitor any of the long-term complications in the blood vessels and nerves.
+High blood sugar levels damage the small vessels supplying blood to your retinas.
+Because a diabetic’s body cannot properly process blood glucose, it’s crucial to monitor any long-term complications in the blood vessels and nerves.

 Over time, diabetes can develop into other disorders: